Brock alumni, retirees, and the community are welcome to use our resources and services.

 - Present your alumni card at the Ask Us Desk and register for your alumni special borrower’s card free of charge.

-- Borrowing & renewal limits as well as over due charges apply.
+- Borrowing & renewal limits apply.

 Having a current Brock Card allows you to borrow library materials.

 Contact the Brock Card Office to determine whether you need a replacement card in order to sign out library materials.